 Call back three times a day – morning, afternoon, and evening.
 Leave a voicemail on the first attempt if the prospect can’t be reached, but only on that first call.
 Similarly, one text per day.
 Finally, if the number rings as busy or seems like it is disconnected, follow up via email.
-They do this for four days, and then they cease contact.
+Do this for four days, and then cease contact.

 What works is something that your firm must explore for itself.
 Different practice areas may need a different approach.
 Your location may even influence your follow-up method.
 Experiment, test, and learn.